 The strategy consists of 3 consecutive steps:

-As part of the preparations for the MRV shipping Delegated and Implementing Regulations, an experts' consultation process took place between July 2015 and May 2016, under the umbrella of the European Sustainable Shipping Forum (ESSF): within two "ad hoc" subgroups as follows:
+As part of the preparations for the implementation of the MRV shipping regulation an experts' consultation process took place between July 2015 and May 2017, under the umbrella of the European Sustainable Shipping Forum (ESSF): within two "ad hoc" subgroups as follows:

 These Frequently Asked Questions aim to assist MRV (monitoring, reporting and verification) companies, verifiers and other stakeholders to implement the European Union MRV shipping legislation.
 It requires ships carrying out maritime transport activities to or from EEA ports to monitor and report information including verified data on their CO2 emissions from 1st of January 2018.

 The legal framework for these obligations is established under Regulation (EU) 2015/757 on monitoring, reporting and verification of carbon dioxide emissions from maritime transport, (the MRV Shipping Regulation) which has been amended by Delegated Regulation 2016/2072 and it is to be read in conjunction with Delegated Regulation (EU) 2016/2071 and Implementing Regulations (EU) 2016/1927 and 2016/1928.

 This document was prepared by DG CLIMA and does not commit the European Commission.
 Only the Court of Justice of the European Union is competent to authoritatively interpret the Union law.